dragonflyoss/Dragonfly/FAQ.md

 ## Why does dfget still keep running after file/image distribution finished

-In a P2P network, a peer not only plays a role of downloader, but also plays a role of uploader.
+In a P2P network, a peer can not only plays a role of downloader, but also plays a role of uploader.

-- For downloader, peer needs to download block/piece of the file/image from other peers (supernode is one special peer as well);
+- For downloader, peer needs to download block/piece of the file/image from other peers (supernode is a special peer as well);
 - For uploader, peer needs to provide block/piece downloading service for other peers.
 At this time, other peers downloads block/piece from this peer, and this peer can be treated as an uploader.

-Back to question, when a peer finishes to download file/image, while there may be other peers which is still downloading block/piece from this peer.
-Then this dfget process still exist for the potential uploading service.
+Back to question, when a peer finishes to download file/image, while there may be other peers which are still downloading block/piece from this peer.
+Then this dfget process still exists for the potential uploading service.

 Only when there is no new task to download file/images or no other peers coming to download block/piece from this peer, the dfget process will terminate.

 ## Do I have to change my container engine configuration to support Dragonfly

 Currently Dragonfly supports almost all kinds of container engines, such as Docker, [PouchContainer](https://github.com/alibaba/pouch).
-When using Dragonfly, only one part of container engine's configuration needs update.
+When using Dragonfly, only one part of container engine's configuration needs to be updated.
 It is the `registry-mirrors` configuration.
 This configuration update aims at making image pulling requests, which does not contain a third-party non-dockerhub registry address, from container engine will all be sent to `dfdaemon` process locally.
 And dfget does the request translation thing and proxies it to `dfget` locally.

 Configure container engine's `registry-mirrors` is quite easy.
 We take docker as an example.
 Administrator should modify configuration file of docker `/etc/docker/daemon.json` to add the following item: